 Federal regulators look to block Montana coal mining law

-In a letter dated March 28, 2024, Jeffrey W. Fleischman with the Office of Surface Mining Reclamation and Enforcement flagged components of House Bill 576 as “inconsistent with†and “less effective than†federal laws such as the Surface Mining Control and Reclamation Act.
+In a letter dated March 28, 2024, Jeffrey W. Fleischman with the Office of Surface Mining Reclamation and Enforcement flagged components of House Bill 576 as inconsistent with and less effective than federal laws such as the Surface Mining Control and Reclamation Act.
 Because federal law prevents states from adopting mining regulations that are weaker than federal standards, that assessment is likely to nullify the new state law.

-“Rather than continue to battle with the federal agency, HB 587 simply adopts language that OSM felt better satisfies their intent,†Parry told the Senate Natural Resources Committee April 4.
+Rather than continue to battle with the federal agency, HB 587 simply adopts language that OSM felt better satisfies their intent, Parry told the Senate Natural Resources Committee April 4.

-Passing HB 587 would allow the state to maintain “primacy†— initial oversight of — its coal program and continue pulling in federal funding to implement the DEQ-administered enforcement and reclamation program, he said.
+Passing HB 587 would allow the state to maintain primacy initial oversight of its coal program and continue pulling in federal funding to implement the DEQ-administered enforcement and reclamation program, he said.

-“People are going to complain about water,†Parry continued.
-“They can complain, but we’re still using the federal standards, and that’s what this bill is doing.â€
+People are going to complain about water, Parry continued.
+They can complain, but were still using the federal standards, and thats what this bill is doing.

-“Rather than continue to battle with the [Office of Surface Mining, Reclamation and Enforcement], HB 587 simply adopts language that OSM felt better satisfies their intent.â€
+Rather than continue to battle with the [Office of Surface Mining, Reclamation and Enforcement], HB 587 simply adopts language that OSM felt better satisfies their intent.

 Rep. Gary Parry, R-Colstrip

-HB 587 strikes the existing definition of material damage, replacing it with a “quantifiable adverse impact from surface coal mining and reclamation operations on the quality or quantity of surface water or groundwater.†HB 587 is also written to apply retroactively, meaning that if it passes, any existing but still undecided claims brought by the impacted landowner will be evaluated through the new law.
+HB 587 strikes the existing definition of material damage, replacing it with a quantifiable adverse impact from surface coal mining and reclamation operations on the quality or quantity of surface water or groundwater.
+HB 587 is also written to apply retroactively, meaning that if it passes, any existing but still undecided claims brought by the impacted landowner will be evaluated through the new law.

-Proponents included Parry’s former employer — Westmoreland, which operates the mine that supplies to Colstrip power plant with coal.
+Proponents included Parrys former employer Westmoreland, which operates the mine that supplies to Colstrip power plant with coal.

-Westmoreland lobbyist Darryl James said the proposal doesn’t change water quality standards and that the company will still be responsible to uphold the Clean Water Act and the Surface Mining Control and Reclamation Act.
+Westmoreland lobbyist Darryl James said the proposal doesnt change water quality standards and that the company will still be responsible to uphold the Clean Water Act and the Surface Mining Control and Reclamation Act.

 Other proponents included Rosebud County, the Montana Coal Council and the Montana Association of Oil, Gas and Coal Counties.
-They argued that coal is an important component of Montana’s economy and that aligning Montana’s definition of material damage with federal language removes ambiguity and reduces the likelihood of litigation.
+They argued that coal is an important component of Montanas economy and that aligning Montanas definition of material damage with federal language removes ambiguity and reduces the likelihood of litigation.

-Opponents argued that protecting water quality standards from saline-laden mine waste is “crucial†to agricultural producers in coal-rich regions of eastern Montana.
+Opponents argued that protecting water quality standards from saline-laden mine waste is crucial to agricultural producers in coal-rich regions of eastern Montana.

-Art Hayes, Jr., who lives in the Tongue River Basin community of Birney, described DEQ’s lack of opposition to HB 587 in the House after the agency spent years defending its own standards in state and federal courts as a “slap in the face to Montana farmers and ranchers.â€
+Art Hayes, Jr., who lives in the Tongue River Basin community of Birney, described DEQs lack of opposition to HB 587 in the House after the agency spent years defending its own standards in state and federal courts as a slap in the face to Montana farmers and ranchers.

-“The DEQ should stand up and defend these standards and recognize the duty to protect Montana water and farmers and ranchers who rely on clean water for livelihood,†Hayes, Jr., said.
-“Farming and ranching is just as economically and culturally important to Montana as coal mining, if not more so.â€
+The DEQ should stand up and defend these standards and recognize the duty to protect Montana water and farmers and ranchers who rely on clean water for livelihood, Hayes, Jr., said.
+Farming and ranching is just as economically and culturally important to Montana as coal mining, if not more so.

 Bull Mountain Land Alliance Chair Tom Baratta built on that, referencing his experience living just outside the permit boundary of a longwall underground coal mine operated by Signal Peak Energy.

-“I’ve witnessed permanent water damage to water sources, observed severe areas of subsidence and grieved with those who have lost their generational ranching operations — all due to mining activity,†he said, going on to describe the existing standards as “clear, fair and reasonable.â€
+Ive witnessed permanent water damage to water sources, observed severe areas of subsidence and grieved with those who have lost their generational ranching operations all due to mining activity, he said, going on to describe the existing standards as clear, fair and reasonable.

 Baratta then outlined his concerns with revisions to the standard proposed by the bill: that a landowner must demonstrate adverse impacts to their water supplies before the state will step in and that the state replaces its own, independent analysis with analysis performed by the companies it regulates.

-“What sense does it make to the citizens of Montana allowing mining activity to go unchecked while these large, out-of-state corporations damage our land, destroy our water sources and push generational ranchers off the land, leaving us without a means to hold these corporations accountable for the damage they do?†he said.
+What sense does it make to the citizens of Montana allowing mining activity to go unchecked while these large, out-of-state corporations damage our land, destroy our water sources and push generational ranchers off the land, leaving us without a means to hold these corporations accountable for the damage they do? he said.

-“What sense does it make to the citizens of Montana allowing mining activity to go unchecked while these large, out-of-state corporations damage our land, destroy our water sources and push generational ranchers off the land, leaving us without a means to hold these corporations accountable for the damage they do?â€
+What sense does it make to the citizens of Montana allowing mining activity to go unchecked while these large, out-of-state corporations damage our land, destroy our water sources and push generational ranchers off the land, leaving us without a means to hold these corporations accountable for the damage they do?

 Bull Mountain Land Alliance Chair Tom Baratta

-Pat Thiele, who said he knows of four ranches near the Bull Mountain Mine forced out of business due to mining activity, described HB 587 as a “resurgent attempt to pervert a perfectly good law.â€
+Pat Thiele, who said he knows of four ranches near the Bull Mountain Mine forced out of business due to mining activity, described HB 587 as a resurgent attempt to pervert a perfectly good law.

-“This new version of the bill is wasting your time and mine,†he said.
-“It has the same flaws as [HB] 576 from last session.â€
+This new version of the bill is wasting your time and mine, he said.
+It has the same flaws as [HB] 576 from last session.

-In a mid-March conversation with ³Ô¹ÏºÚÁÏ, Johnson, with MEIC, echoed Thiele’s concerns with HB 587’s legality, describing HB 587 as “Groundhog Day on material damage.â€
+In a mid-March conversation with 勛圖窪蹋, Johnson, with MEIC, echoed Thieles concerns with HB 587s legality, describing HB 587 as Groundhog Day on material damage.

-Unlike the effort to repeal numeric nutrient standards, which garnered a 69-30 vote in the House, HB 587 hasn’t received bipartisan support.
-On March 7, two of the House’s Republicans — and — joined all of the chamber’s Democrats in voting against HB 587.Â
+Unlike the effort to repeal numeric nutrient standards, which garnered a 69-30 vote in the House, HB 587 hasnt received bipartisan support.
+On March 7, two of the Houses Republicans and joined all of the chambers Democrats in voting against HB 587.

 LATEST STORIES